 Standards Evidence or Comments 7.1.4 Agents and other parties that are involved in representing the higher education provider are bound by formal contracts with the provider, their performance is monitored and prompt corrective action is taken in the event or likelihood of misrepresentation or unethical conduct.
-UBSS has outsourced Recruitment and Admissions to MyQual, a fully owned subsidiary of GCA.
-MyQual in turn has a formal contract with UBSS and monitors all agents and takes prompt corrective action where necessary.
-UBSS and MyQual complete the annual agent review for TEQSA.
+UBSS Recruitment and Admissions is managed internally through the Office of the DVC and CEO.
+UBSS manages and annually reviews agent activity and performance.
 Other parties that may be involved in representing the higher education provider are bound by formal contracts.
-Their performance is monitored, and prompt corrective action is taken by myQual and UBSS in the event or likelihood of misrepresentation or unethical conduct.
+Their performance is monitored, and prompt corrective action is taken by GCA/UBSS in the event or likelihood of misrepresentation or unethical conduct.
 7.1.5 Representations, whether expressed or implied, about the outcomes associated with undertaking a course of study, eligibility for acceptance into another course of study, employment outcomes or possible migration outcomes are not false or misleading.
-All representations by UBSS whether expressed or implied regarding the outcomes associated with courses of study, or employment and migration outcomes are clear, concise, current and accurate and published in the printed course materials, in correspondence with individual students, and communicated through the UBSS website: • Courses section - Undergraduate • Courses section - Postgraduate • Courses section - Executive Program (Graduate Certificate in Business Administration) Brochures and Pricelists Program Brochures: • Undergraduate brochure • Postgraduate brochure • Graduate Certificate in Business Administration brochure
+All representations by UBSS whether expressed or implied regarding the outcomes associated with courses of study, or employment and migration outcomes are clear, concise, current and accurate and published in the printed course materials, in correspondence with individual students, and communicated through the UBSS website: • Courses section - Undergraduate • Courses section - Postgraduate Brochures and Pricelists Program Brochures: • Undergraduate brochure • Postgraduate brochure